 Potential applicants should note the following:

-- Students with the MMTS/PhD who were involved with translational research and attached to a physician mentor are considered to have met the PA program admission requirement of 1,000 patient/clinical contact hours.
+- Students with the MMTS/PhD involved with translational research and attached to a physician mentor may be considered to have met the PA program admission requirement of 1,000 patient/clinical contact hours.

-- Because students with the MMTS/PhD have completed a doctoral thesis within the Wake Forest School of Medicine, they are also considered to have met the PA program requirement to complete a graduate project.
+- Because students with the MMTS/PhD have completed a doctoral thesis within the Wake Forest School of Medicine, they may be considered to have met the PA program requirement to complete a graduate project.